-- Oxford spends over £3 million each year on outreach activities, in addition to the more than £8 million it spends on bursaries.
+- Oxford spends over £5.67 million each year on outreach activities, in addition to the around £7 million it spends on bursaries.

-- Oxford, through its outreach work, reaches 78% of UK schools with post-16 provision – virtually all schools that field candidates capable of making a competitive application to Oxford.
+- Oxford, through its outreach work, reaches 72% per cent of UK schools with post-16 provision - that's almost every school that fields candidates capable of making a competitive application to Oxford.

-- By 2014 UNIQ will be the largest free university summer school in the UK, with 1,000 places available.
+- UNIQ is the largest free university summer school in the UK, with 1,000 places available.

 Financial support for undergraduates

-- For students who started after October 2012, Oxford has the most generous no-strings attached financial support for UK and EU students from the lowest income households.
+- In 2014-15, Oxford has the most generous no-strings attached financial support for UK and EU undergraduates from the lowest income households.

-- Oxford centrally spends over £8 million annually on bursaries, in addition to scholarships and bursaries offered by individual colleges.
+- Oxford centrally spends around £7 million annually on bursaries, in addition to scholarships and bursaries offered by individual colleges.

 Postgraduate admissions and support

 - Graduate students make up around 45% of the total student body at Oxford.